ChanderG/lam/README.md

 ```
 (global-set-key "\C-xl" 'lam/control)
 ```
+Now, you can use `C-x l` as a single keybinding to do everything - enable lam for current buffer, bring up the lam panel, close it, etc.

 ## Usuage

 ### Basic

 Just type abbrevations into the `*lam*` buffer for them to become instantly available.
 Abbrevs are reloaded when you switch window focus - no saving or extra commands required!

+Abbrev definitions look like the following:
 ```
 ("eia" "Emacs is Awesome!")
 ("lam" "Local Abbrev Manager")